The key to staying youthful and active after menopause is good nutrition and regular physical exercise.

 Women who still have sporadic periods during perimenopause need to continue using some form of birth control.
-Check with your health care provider about which form of birth control may be best for you.
+Check with your healthcare provider about which form of birth control may be best for you.

 These tips will help you live a healthy life after menopause.
-Talk to your health care provider for more information:
+Talk to your healthcare provider for more information:

-If you are thinking about hormone replacement therapy, discuss the risks and benefits with your health care provider first.
+If you are thinking about hormone replacement therapy, discuss the risks and benefits with your healthcare provider first.

-Do not smoke.
+Don't smoke.
 Smoking is a major risk factor for heart disease.

 Exercise regularly.
 Even moderate exercise, such as walking a half-hour, 3 times a week is beneficial.

 Maintain a healthy weight through a balanced, low-sugar diet.

 Control high blood pressure with medicine or lifestyle changes.
 This will help cut your risk for heart disease.